Mitral Heart Valve Replacement Options

 Mitral Valve Repair

-In many cases, diseased mitral valves can be repaired rather than replaced.1 In mitral valve repair, most of the original valve tissue is spared.
-The structure surrounding the valve is surgically supported and repaired in a way the fixes the shape and function of the valve.
+In many cases, diseased mitral valves can be repaired rather than replaced.3 In mitral valve repair, most of the original valve tissue is spared.
+The structure surrounding the valve is surgically supported and repaired in a way that fixes the shape and function of the valve.
 Only a heart surgeon can determine if a mitral valve is in good enough condition that it can be repaired rather than replaced.

 Minimally Invasive Surgery Options